canonical/certification-docs/Self-Test_Guide.rst

    -  Status is fixed at In Progress.

-   -  Release indicates the Ubuntu release used for testing, and for which the certificate will be issued.
+   -  Certified Release indicates the Ubuntu release used for testing, and for which the certificate will be issued.

    -  Level indicates the type of certification: